Table of Contents

 Turkey

 While the original Thanksgiving documents show that the 1621 celebrators of Thanksgiving will have probably eaten wild birds such as geese, pigeons, and ducks, it wouldn’t have been out of the ordinary for Plymouth settlers to have enjoyed a wild turkey every now and then.
 The turkey was a common wild bird in North America, and settlers would probably hunt and eat them in the 1600s.
-Just like with other wildfowl, the wild turkey was likely stuffed with nuts and onions before being boiled or roasted – which isn’t so different from what we enjoy nowadays!
+Just like with other wildfowl, the wild turkey was likely stuffed with nuts and onions before being boiled or roasted – which isn’t so different from what we enjoy nowadays.

 Mashed Potatoes

-Potatoes originate from the Andes in South America, and the Europeans came across them during their worldly expeditions.
-The humble potato didn’t make it to North America until the British governor in the Bahamas gifted some to the governor of Virginia a little while later in the 1620s.
 Therefore, at the time of the first thanksgiving meal, the Plymouth settlers and the Wampanoag tribe would not have been aware of potatoes.
 There was also a documented lack of butter, meaning no creamy mash!
 Potatoes became a tradition much later on, probably because they have become a staple carbohydrate in North America and the UK.

 Cranberry Sauce

 When the first Thanksgiving took place in 1621, there was a well-documented shortage of sugar, which means that the original celebrators couldn’t have enjoyed any cranberry sauce.
 However, the inclusion of cranberries in today’s Thanksgiving dinner is likely due to the cranberry being native to New England.
-Making cranberry sauce is also one of the United States’ oldest traditions, with records showing that Americans were boiling cranberries with sugar by the late 1600s.
-But back in 1621, the cranberry was still very new and will have been treated with curiosity.

 Corn

-This is one food that modern Thanksgiving dinners have in common with the original!
+This is one food that modern Thanksgiving dinners have in common with the original.
 However, their methods were probably quite different from what you’re used to.
 The Wampanoags and pilgrims likely cooked their corn into a thick porridge-style dish that has since gone out of fashion.
 The corn we eat to give thanks today acknowledges corn as a staple food of American history.

 Stuffing